 Step 3 - write again if repairs haven't been started

-If your landlord does not get in touch with you or does not start the repairs, write to your landlord again – explain that you intend do the work yourself and take the costs out of your rent, unless the repairs are done within a certain time (eg two weeks).
+Write to your landlord again if they haven't contacted you or haven't started the repairs.
+Explain that you intend do the work yourself and take the costs out of your rent, unless the repairs are done within a certain time (for example, two weeks).